lsst-sitcom/sitcomtn-077/index.rst

 The goal of this study was analyze the drift rate while tracking in March 2023.
 This was done using the RA and DEC data in RubinTV.
+Grabbing the json file from the Rubin TV and reading out calculated RA, calculated DEC, and time information, we selected the sequence numbers based on the night logs. (`Startracker night logs <https://confluence.lsstcorp.org/pages/viewpage.action?spaceKey=LSSTCOM&title=StarTracker+Night+Logs>'__)

-This analysis was done for the data taken while tracking testing was done on 2023/03/09.
+This analysis was done for the data taken while tracking testing was done on 2023/03/09 and 2023/03/24.